 - Articles from the LASIK Quality of Life Collaboration Project

 If you are interested in incorporating COAs in your regulatory submissions, CDRH has multiple resources to help with selecting, using, developing and modifying appropriate COAs.
-The FDA has issued guidance documents and discussion guides that may help inform your approach to including COAs in the evaluation of medical devices.
+The FDA has issued guidance documents that may help inform your approach to including COAs in the evaluation of medical devices.

 Q-submission: We invite sponsors to discuss their plan to use COAs, including adapting or developing PRO instruments, with CDRH through the Q-submission program.
 A pre-submission can initiate early discussions with regulatory staff, as described in the guidance document Requests for Feedback and Meetings for Medical Device Submissions: The Q-Submission Program.

-Medical Device Development Tools: The Medical Device Development Tools (MDDT) program enables the FDA to qualify tools that medical device sponsors can use in the development and evaluation of medical devices.
+Medical Device Development Tools: COAs are one type of tool that can be qualified under the Medical Device Development Tools (MDDT) program.
+This program is intended to facilitate device development and timely evaluation of medical devices, and promote innovation, by providing a more efficient and predictable means for collecting the necessary information to support regulatory submissions and associated decision making.
+The FDA qualifies tools that medical device sponsors can use in the development and evaluation of medical devices.
 Qualification means CDRH has evaluated the tool and concurs with available supporting evidence that the tool produces scientifically-plausible measurements and works as intended within the specified context of use.
-COAs are one type of tool that can be qualified under the MDDT program.
+See Qualified Medical Device Development Tools (MDDTs) for a list of qualified tools.